Crisis in South Sudan

 The conflict and underdevelopment that has plagued South Sudan for decades has taken a heavy toll on its children.
 Though the prospects for children appeared to improve with the country’s declaration of independence from the Republic of Sudan in 2011, optimism was quickly eclipsed when civil war broke out in 2013.

 Since then, war has devastated the lives of millions.
 Large-scale displacement has separated many children from their families, disrupting their education and exposing them to violence, exploitation and forced recruitment into armed groups.
 The violence has been particularly hard on girls.
-Of the 2,300 cases of gender-based violence reported in the first half of 2018, more than 20 per cent of survivors are children — actual number of cases are likely to be higher.

 Why Donate to UNICEF?
 It’s the Smart Way to Make Your Money Go Further for Children in South Sudan